Employer of Record

 Holidays and Vacations for Domestic Employees

-• Different rules apply to domestic employees (cooks, maids).
+• Different rules apply to domestic employees under the special regime.

-• Individual employment contracts determine holidays and vacations.
+• Individual employment contracts should determine working conditions while respecting statutory minimums.

 Public Healthcare

-• Universal healthcare system called Caja Costarricense de Seguro Social (CCSS).
+• Costa Rica’s public healthcare system is administered by the Caja Costarricense de Seguro Social (CCSS).

 Private Healthcare